paularlott/knot-website/content/docs/templates/docker-templates.md

   - "KNOT_VSCODE_TUNNEL=vscodetunnel"
 ```

-The ports section is not required if the ports will only be accessed via knot, they are only required if the ports are to be accessed directly.
+The ports section is not required if the ports will only be accessed via knot, it is only required if the ports are to be accessed directly.

+## Volumes

 Example volume definition: